Online account for individuals – frequently asked questions

 Currently, you can make these changes using the Online Payment Agreement tool.

-What kind of payment methods are available? (updated December 22, 2021)
+What kind of payment methods are available? (updated Dec.
+22, 2021)

 Payments can be made through an ACH debit from your checking or savings account or using your debit/credit card.
 You can choose either of these methods when you log into your online account and select Make a Payment.
 If you select "Pay by Card" (on an external website) you will be redirected to a different website.

-How quickly will payments I made to my account show in my Payment Activity? (updated December 22, 2021)
+How quickly will payments I made to my account show in my payment activity? (updated December 22, 2021)

 Your payments can be seen under the “Payment Activity" tab.